behnamasadi/cpp_tutorials/src/pointers/README.md

 void f(Object*);                    // (7) also const *
 ```

-According to the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#r30-take-smart-pointers-as-parameters-only-to-explicitly-express-lifetime-semantics) a function should take a smart pointer as parameter only if it examines/manipulates the smart pointer itself, i.e:
-counting the references of a std::shared_ptr, increasing them by making a copy, change of ownership (moving data from a std::unique_ptr to another one).

 ### Pass by value to lend the ownership
 Cases in (1), (2), (3), Pass smart pointers by value to lend their ownership to the function, that is when the function wants its own copy of